The North-East Pass of the Danajon Bank Double Barrier Reef

-The Origin of Pacific Species
+The Origin of the North-East Pass

 Most of the algae, corals, fishes and invertebrates in the Pacific Ocean evolved in the Danajon Bank Double Barrier Reef.
 Though the current form of the Danajon Bank may only be about 6 millenia old, its original form is likely older than the Great Barrier Reef.